penseipublicidade/website/docs/controls/bottomsheet.md

 ### `content`

-The content of the bottom sheet.
+The content `Control` of the bottom sheet.

 ### `dismissible`